Biophilic Design – Adding it to Your Home

 There are both direct and indirect experiences that you can have with nature within your home.
 Direct experiences include exposure to light, air, water, and plants as well as animals, weather, and natural landscapes.
 Experiencing light through a picture window would be a direct nature experience as well as having a home located on waterfront property.

-Some long experiences to nature include pictures of scenic landscaping, life, natural materials, and colors, as well as natural geometries.
+Some long experiences with nature include pictures of scenic landscaping, life, natural materials, and colors, as well as natural geometries.
 Experiencing nature through the recorded sounds of a bubbling brook or featuring wood tones within a home would be indirect natural experiences.

 Biophilic Design Examples